Each spring, the Island’s grounds thaw. The grass turns green once again, the the trees and ground are full of life.

 Downtown Sag Harbor

-Downtown Sag Harbor has a certain charm.
+Downtown Sag Harbor has a certain charm, especially in springtime.
 The old churches, including Old Whalers built in 1844, give visitors a sense they have strolled back in time, and the seaside views are a breath of fresh air after months of hibernating.
 It makes it a fun place to walk.
 A dog-friendly town, it’s hard to go a few feet without seeing a small pup happily walking alongside a loving pet parent.